 Ok, so we left Samosir Island on the morning vehicle ferry.
 Enjoyed watching the passenger ferries load and depart while the car ferry was filling up.
-It's lovely to lean over the rail and enjoy the beautiful scenery of Lake Toba as the ferry glides across to Parapat
+It's lovely to lean over the rail and enjoy the beautiful scenery of Lake Toba as the ferry glides across to Parapat.

 Of course there's a market at the ferry departure point.